Toxins

 photo

-How Much Asbestos Exposure is Dangerous?
+How Much Asbestos Exposure Is Dangerous?

 The only safe level of asbestos exposure is zero.
 Even small doses of asbestos exposure can result in the development of mesothelioma.

-How do Exposures to Asbestos Occur?
+How Does Asbestos Exposure Occur?

 Most dangerous exposures to asbestos occur through ingestion or inhalation.
 As asbestos materials deteriorate they break down and release asbestos fibers into the air.
 Once asbestos dust becomes airborne, it can float in the air for days.
 Airborne asbestos dust is easily inhaled or ingested.
-If inhaled, asbestos can be permanently trapped in your lungs.
-If swallowed, asbestos can be permanently trapped in your digestive tract.
-Airborne exposures to asbestos can be particularly severe when working in unventilated environments without respirators or other protective equipment.

 When did the Railroads Know that Asbestos Causes Cancer?